coq/coq/doc/sphinx/proof-engine/ltac.rst

    At this point, the :tacn:`congruence` tactic would finish the job:

-   .. coqtop:: all abort
+   .. rocqtop:: all abort

       all: congruence.

    But for the purpose of the example, let's craft our own custom tactic to solve this:

-   .. coqtop:: none
+   .. rocqtop:: none

       Lemma card_nat :
         ~ exists x y : nat, forall z:nat, x = z \/ y = z.